DSSVisualAltimeter/DSS-visual-altimeter/README.md

 ## Installation

+Different parts of the project may have different requirements.
+Find which one you want to contribute to and follow the guidelines

 ### Data Collection

 1. Make sure you have Python Downloaded and an environment setup either through pipenv, venv, conda